WHAT TO LOOK FOR

 Gum Disease and Missing Teeth

-Loose teeth or missing teeth are possible gum disease symptoms.
-When bacteria get trapped between the teeth and gums for lengthy periods of time, they can begin to destroy soft tissue and healthy bone in the jaw.
-This can jeopardize tooth support and, without treatment, teeth are likely to loosen and possibly fall out.
-Although these symptoms are possible, it is important to note people with gum disease do not always show symptoms.
+Loose or missing teeth may indicate gum disease.
+When bacteria remain trapped between the teeth and gums for long periods, they can begin to destroy soft tissue and bone.
+Without treatment, teeth may loosen and eventually fall out.
+However, it is important to note that not everyone with gum disease exhibits noticeable symptoms.

 Avoid Missing Teeth with Treatment

 Do not ignore gum disease symptoms.
-Dr. Matia and Dr. Lemke in Wooster, OH can address loose or missing teeth.
+Dr. Lemke and Dr. Mehandru in Wooster, OH, can address loose or missing teeth.
 Call us today for your consultation.

 Bleeding Gums

 Bleeding gums can occur for various reasons.
-If you have bleeding gums, Dr. James Matia is a periodontist in Wooster, OH who can determine whether or not gum disease is to blame.
-Bleeding gums often look red and inflamed and they may feel sore.
-These are common symptoms of gum disease that you do not want to ignore.
+If you are experiencing bleeding gums, Dr. Lemke and Dr. Mehandru, periodontists in Wooster, OH, can determine whether gum disease is the cause.
+Bleeding gums often appear red, inflamed, and sore—common symptoms of gum disease that should not be ignored.

 Gum Disease and Bleeding Gums

-Too much harmful bacteria in the mouth, often a result of poor oral hygiene, can infect and inflame the oral tissues and cause them to bleed.
-Bleeding gums may also be an indication of gingivitis, the first stage of gum disease, which is why visiting Dr. Matia for regular exams is important.
-Treating it early and practicing better oral hygiene will help to prevent the problem from getting worse.
-Otherwise, you could risk developing periodontitis, which is a more serious stage of gum disease that destroys bone and can lead to tooth loss.
-Laser gum surgery and meticulous homecare can help to manage periodontitis.
+Too much harmful bacteria in the mouth, often due to poor oral hygiene, can infect and inflame the gums, causing them to bleed.
+Bleeding gums may also indicate gingivitis, the first stage of gum disease.
+Regular exams with Dr. Lemke and Dr. Mehandru can help catch it early.
+Otherwise, untreated gingivitis can progress into periodontitis, a more serious condition that destroys bone and may lead to tooth loss.
+Laser gum surgery and proper oral hygiene can help manage periodontitis.

 Medication and Bleeding Gums

-If you have bleeding gums and take medication, be sure to tell our doctor.
-Sometimes medicine can make the blood thinner and cause bleeding gums, especially blood thinning prescription medications, NSAIDs (non-steroidal anti-inflammatory drugs), blood pressure medications, birth control pills, and even over the counter medications like aspirin.
+If you experience bleeding gums and take medication, be sure to inform our doctors.
+Certain medications, such as blood thinners, NSAIDs (non-steroidal anti-inflammatory drugs), blood pressure medications, and birth control pills, can contribute to gum bleeding.

 Pregnancy and Bleeding Gums

 Do not ignore bleeding gums.
-Dr. Matia and Dr. Lemke are leading periodontists in Wooster, OH who can help determine the cause and suggest proper treatment.
+Dr. Lemke and Dr. Mehandru are leading periodontists in Wooster, OH, who can help determine the cause and recommend appropriate treatment.
 Call us today for your consultation.

 Bad Breath

-Flossing and brushing at least twice a day, using a tongue scraper, and visiting our doctor regularly for exams and cleanings will help to prevent bad breath.
-Otherwise, offensive smelling bacteria can get trapped between the teeth and gums and on the tongue, which can lead to gum disease.
+Flossing and brushing at least twice a day, using a tongue scraper, and scheduling routine exams with Dr. Lemke and Dr. Mehandru can help prevent bad breath.
+Otherwise, bacteria can accumulate between the teeth and gums, leading to an unpleasant odor.

-Remember, gum disease symptoms should never be ignored, including bad breath.
-If you have bad breath, a visit with Dr. Matia and Dr. Lemke can determine if you are experiencing gum disease symptoms.
-If so, gentle laser gum surgery in the Wooster, OH region can help to treat this condition.
+If you have persistent bad breath, a visit with Dr. Lemke and Dr. Mehandru can determine if gum disease is the cause.
+If so, gentle laser gum surgery in Wooster, OH, can help treat the condition.
 Call us today for your consultation.